PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 We recommend that experienced contributors run tests either by using pytest_ from the command line or by using your preferred IDE.
-Using tox_ is an alternative to pytest_, but running tests with tox_ is typically slower than running tests with pytest_.
+Using tox_ is an alternative to pytest_, but running tests with tox_ adds the overhead of creating an isolated environment for your test and can thus be slower.

 Using GitHub
 ------------